ydahal1/ydahal1/jokes.md

-1. Why did the computer go to the doctor?
-It had a virus and needed a byte!
+1. Why couldn't the computer take its hat off?
+Because it had a bad case of CAPTCHA!

-2. Why do programmers prefer dark mode?
-Because the light attracts bugs!

-3. Why did the software engineer go broke?
+2. Why did the programmer go broke?
 Because he lost his domain in a phishing attack!

+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

-4. Why did the developer go broke?
-Because he couldn't find a loophole in his budget!
+4. Why did the computer go to the doctor?
+It had a virus and needed an injection of anti-virus!

 [
-Fri Feb  2 01:07:04 UTC 2024
+Sat Feb  3 01:05:44 UTC 2024
  ]